 Recently, it has become more common for websites to become the targets of lawsuits in which plaintiffs attempt to force the business to adhere to ADA compliance guidelines or risk fines or expensive litigation.
 It can be frustrating trying to understand what needs to be fixed if your site has accessibility issues.
 Even worse — the guidelines themselves can be somewhat vague and difficult to understand.

-What does it mean to be ADA compliant?
+What does it mean for our website to be ADA compliant?

 An ADA compliant website has content and markup specifically designed not only to show the website normally for a typical user, but to also accommodate for ease of use with assistive technologies such as screen readers.
 Further, an ADA-compliant website uses styles and branding that are carefully tuned to be readable on any device.